 - Remove from the heat and allow to sit for 5 minutes, as it thickens.
 If it gets too thick, return to Low heat, adding pasta water a couple of tablespoons at a time while stirring gently until it is just perfect.
 Taste to check for seasoning.
 Add more salt and pepper as desired.

-Years ago, I had an epiphany that has saved me a lot of money: I do not like Starbucks coffee.
+Years ago, I had an epiphany that has saved me a lot of money: I do not care for Starbucks coffee.
 There, I said it.
-I find it to be generally way too strong and it tastes burned.
+I find it to be generally way too strong and it tastes burnt.
 But there’s more at Starbucks than just coffee.
 I’m talking that pastry case, and more specifically: Lemon Loaf.
 How do they do that?

 It was a happy day when my daughter-in-law Wendy texted me this recipe for what we now believe is better than Starbucks Lemon Loaf!